Lochnivar/ashverse/series-overview.md

 ## Key Questions to Answer
 - What makes this series unique?
   - The specific, detailed point of divergence (Lee's death, Longstreet's decision)
-  - The Fairfax and Meade families providing multi-generational perspective
+  - The Fairfax and Haskell families providing multi-generational perspective
   - The complexity: "what happens when everyone is wrong"
   - The slow death of slavery through economics, not war